-In the chip-level view, perform the selection, configuration, and routing so that you have complete control over the use of all on-chip resources.
+You build signal chains at the chip level by interconnecting user modules to each other and the I/O pins.
+You perform the selection, configuration, and routing so that you have complete control over all on-chip resources.

 Generate, Verify, and Debug